 - Just as the graduates of today seek to apply commercial and technical skills to careers in enterprise, so they should have the rights to do so without massive structural instability and market failure.

-- Just as those living today have had the opportunity to use the rules of trade and enterprise for personal and common gain, so those as yet unborn deserve the rights to do the same, without being born into a bankrupted, broken system on a declining planet.
+- Just as those living today have had the opportunity to use the rules of trade and enterprise for personal and common gain, so those as yet to come deserve the rights to do the same, without being born into a bankrupted, broken system on a declining planet.

-It is time for trade law, policy and regulation to protect the rights of future trade, identify and remove barriers which represent a restraint on future trade and to allow all current and future members of our species to thrive and share in the enterprise which sustains us all.
+It is time for trade law, policy and regulation to protect the rights of future trade, to identify and remove barriers which represent a restraint on future trade and to allow all current and future members of our species to thrive and share in the enterprise which sustains us all.

 A short version of this piece was published by FastCoExist on 5/03/13.